-Capital markets remain uncertain and it is critical for WorkSafeNB to maintain a disciplined planning and decision-making process to protect the Accident Fund's integrity and stability.
+Capital markets remain uncertain and it is critical that WorkSafeNB maintains a disciplined planning and decision-making process to protect the Accident Fund's integrity and stability.
 WorkSafeNB is a long-term investor with a strong financial position.
 This allows for patience and the ability to stay committed to proven investment principles and beliefs.